lewdzone/lewdzone.com/README.md

 ## Features
 - Clean, ad-light interface optimized for mobile and desktop
 - Regular new releases and updates for ongoing games
-- Walkthroughs, cheats, and mods available for many titles
+- Walkthroughs, cheats, mods, and patches available for many titles
 - Sorted collections: Best of the Month, Top Rated, Most Played

 **Important Warning:** This website contains explicit adult content intended for viewers 18+ only.
 All games are fictional and for entertainment purposes.